smartdevicelink/sdl_app_library_guides/docs/Getting Started/Checking Supported Features/index.md

 !@

 ### Checking if a Feature is Supported
 When you connect successfully to a head unit, SDL will automatically negotiate the maximum SDL RPC version supported by both the module and your SDL SDK.
 If the feature you want to support was added in a version less than or equal to the version returned by the head unit, then your head unit may support the feature.
 Remember that the module may still disable the feature, or the user may still have disabled permissions for the feature in some cases.
+It's best to check if the feature is supported through the System Capability Manager first, but you may also check the negotiated version to know if the head unit was built before the feature was designed.

 Throughout these guides you may see headers that contain text like "RPC 6.0+".
 That means that if the negotiated version is 6.0 or greater, then SDL supports the feature but the above caveats may still apply.